 What Is Garden Leave And When Should You Use It

-Garden or gardening leave is the practice of continuing to pay an employee who is leaving a company (and has handed in their notice or had their employment terminated) but instructing them to stay away from work during their notice period.
+Garden leave is a practice where an employer continues to pay an employee who is leaving the company (either because they’ve handed in their notice or had their employment terminated) but instructs them to stay away from work during their notice period.
+During this time, the employee is typically forbidden from contacting fellow employees, clients, or suppliers, and is denied access to company documents or emails.

-Therefore, it is likely that a court will only grant a garden leave injunction if it is necessary to protect the employer's legitimate interests.
-This means the employee must be proposing to work for a competitor or potentially damage the employer's business.
+2. Legitimate Interests: An injunction is likely only if necessary to protect the employer’s legitimate interests, such as preventing the employee from working for a competitor or potentially damaging the employer's business.

 1 comment: